kunal-kejriwal/apiengine-consultant-app-demo/README.md

 - Fully typed TypeScript against the OpenAPI spec
 - React Query for caching and background refetches

+> **Note on the live demo:** [freelance-consultant.vercel.app](https://freelance-consultant.vercel.app/)
+> uses my own APIEngine API key, so records you add there are visible to all
+> visitors and persist in my account.
+To run it cleanly with your own data,
+> follow the Quickstart below.

 ## Quickstart

 You'll need: